 - A resolution of the Board of Directors is required to convert Income to Funds, subject to 7.1.2.

 - The Endowment Fund may put aside up to five percent (5%) of the total income generated for administrative expenditures.

 - A 'Major Administrative Expenditure' refers to an administrative expenditure which exceeds or equals $500.
-Major Administrative Expenditures must be approved by the Board of Directors and two (2) different Directors must sign for Major Administrative Expenditures of which at least one signature must be that of the on stream Director.
+Two (2) different Directors must sign for Major Administrative Expenditures of which at least one signature must be that of the on term Director.

 - A 'Minor Administrative Expenditure' refers to an administrative expenditure which is under $500.
 Minor Administrative Expenditures must be signed by the on stream Director

 - Any administrative expenditure may not be incurred and be solely signed off by the same director